ShivanKaul/pack.sh/README.md

 ```

-The script checks the current version from the manifest file, and repacks the source code into a new version-numbered zip, deleting the previous version-ed zip if it exists.
+The script checks the current version from the manifest file, and repacks the source code into a new version-numbered zip, deleting the previous versioned zip if it exists.

 Note: Removes .DS_Stores before packaging, if on Mac.

-If you want to bump up the version number in the `manifest.json` before packing, pass in `bump` as an argument to the script:
+If you want to bump up the version number in the `manifest.json` before packing, pass in `bump` as an argument to the script.
+Note that it is assumed that you've versioned your extension in the [{major}.{minor}.{patch}](http://semver.org/) way.

 ```bash
 $ ./pack bump